Community Cultural Grant

 Applications deemed incomplete by the committee and/or staff will be considered ineligible for funding.
 Please follow directions carefully.

-Organizations applying for the first time are encouraged to meet with Volusia County Parks, Recreation & Culture staff to ensure their eligibility prior to beginning work on the grant application.
+Organizations applying for the first time are encouraged to meet with Volusia County Parks, Recreation and Culture staff to ensure their eligibility prior to beginning work on the grant application.

 All pages of the application must be typewritten.
 Handwritten pages are not acceptable.
 No font smaller than Times New Roman point size 11 should be used.

 Applicants are encouraged to scan in and include all supporting material into the uploaded PDF application.
-Supporting material that cannot be incorporated in the uploaded PDF application may be submitted by providing a cover sheet indicating the organization’s name and the 2019-2020 cycle year along with ten (10) sets of material, separated by color paper, to the grant administrator at Volusia County Parks, Recreation & Culture Division offices at 202 N. Florida Ave., in DeLand by April 22, 2019.
+Supporting material that cannot be incorporated in the uploaded PDF application may be submitted by providing a cover sheet indicating the organization’s name and the 2021-2022 cycle year along with 10 sets of material, separated by color paper, to the grant administrator at Volusia County Parks, Recreation and Culture Division, 202 N. Florida Ave., DeLand, by a date to be determined.

 Separate support material must be three-hole punched or placed in 8 1/2” x 11” clear, heavy-weight plastic sleeves with closable tops to prevent material from sliding out.
-Please do not include bulky items such as books, magazines, etc. in the sleeves.
-CDs or DVDs may be included, but only in paper sleeves, (no plastic cases please).
-Please limit supporting material to three 3-hole punched documents or plastic sleeves.
+Please do not include bulky items such as books, magazines, etc., in the sleeves.
+CDs or DVDs may be included, but only in paper sleeves (no plastic cases please).
+Please limit supporting material to three three-hole punched documents or plastic sleeves.

-This material must be hand delivered or mailed in time to arrive by the application closing date of April 22, 2019.
+This material must be hand delivered or mailed in time to arrive by the application closing date to be determined.

 Applications received by staff are reviewed for completeness and accuracy before they are submitted to the Cultural Council.
 The Cultural Council will review and score each application on the merits of the following criteria within seven key areas of evaluation.
 Organizations must receive a minimum score of 80 out of a total of 100 points in order to be recommended for funding.